lukestringer90/personal-website/talks.md

 I enjoy public speaking and try to do it as often as I can.
 This page collates all the talks I have given.
 All my slides are available on [Speakerdeck](http://speakerdeck.com/lukestringer90/).

+## Choosing your Mobile Strategy for 2023

+> In this talk we’ll look at the different ways a business can approach building mobile applications in 2023.
+We’ll start by outlining what modern mobile apps are capable of, and what problems they can solve for customers.
+We’ll then look at the available tools and discuss which are the most applicable in different business situations.
+We’ll finish with a case study of a business deciding to move from one technology platform to another in order to deliver a higher quality mobile experience for its customers.
+We’ll share what problems were encountered along with some solutions and advice for undertaking mobile application re-platforms in the future.

+Presented at

+ - AND Digital in association with the British Computer Society on June 8th 2023.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/OFo76eqOPlI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+<script async class="speakerdeck-embed" data-id="dff6583f3d584afb979f1d7707fd7b0a" data-ratio="1.33333333333333" src="//speakerdeck.com/assets/embed.js"></script>

 ## Debugging with Git

 Lightning talk on how to use Git Bisect to debug your code.
 Presented at